aungthurhahein/scrap_miniature/README.md

 # Usage

 At the very first run, the script ask the folder location to store the images.
 Later on, the images will download to this location automatically.
-If you wanna change the download folder location, just delete ".outpath" file and run the script again.
+If you wanna change the download folder location, just delete ".outpath" file at your home directory and run the script again.

 There are 2 options to retireve images which are